tienbui1508/tienbui1508-gmail.com/_pages/about.md

 Hi, I am **Tien (Tim) Bui** :wave:,<br>

-As a recent Master of Information Technology graduate from Flinders University, I'm eager to kickstart my career in IT.
-While my coding and teamwork experience comes from university projects, I'm committed to continuous learning.<br>
+With a Master of Information Technology from Flinders University, I am eager to launch my career in IT.
+While I am in the early stages of my professional journey, my background includes extensive university projects and a strong commitment to continuous learning.<br>

-I'm actively developing data analysis skills in Power BI, SQL, Python, and Excel, alongside programming skills in C#, Swift and SwiftUI.
-My [**portfolio**](/projects/) showcases my tech dedication.
-As a collaborative team player, I have worked in teams of various sizes.
-I am committed to enhancing my skills and experience while contributing to the success of any organisation I work with.<br>
+I am actively honing my skills in software engineering, particularly with C# and .NET, while also developing my data analysis expertise using Power BI, SQL, and Excel.
+My [**portfolio**](/projects/) demonstrates my dedication and ability to work across various technologies.

-Excited about **software development** and **data analytics**, I seek an **entry-level role** to gain practical experience.
-Explore my portfolio to see my passion for tech.
-If you're in search of a motivated IT professional like me, please [**get in touch**](/contact/).
+I am enthusiastic about both **software development** and **data analytics** and am seeking an **entry-level role** to gain practical experience and contribute effectively to a team.
+Explore my [**portfolio**](/projects/) to see my tech projects and skills.
+If you’re looking for a motivated IT professional with a passion for learning and growth, please [**get in touch**](/contact/).